 There are two burning questions ahead of the tennis season’s opening grand slam in Melbourne: can Novak Djokovic repeat his stellar form from last year, and will the women’s No. 1 be a major winner ?

 Djokovic’s Australian Open preparations have been relatively low-key again, an approach that worked last year as he launched a 43-match winning streak in Melbourne and ended the year as world No. 1 with three of the four coveted crowns.

 While in 2011 he played in the non-sanctioned Hopman Cup mixed teams event, this month the Serbian made do with scooping $250,000 at an exhibition event in Abu Dhabi.
-Read the rest of this entry »
+FULL POST

 This week I traveled to Zurich to cover the 2011 FIFA Ballon D’Or awards ceremony.
 The event crowned Leo Messi as the best footballer on the planet and Pep Guardiola as the top manager in the game.